alexeygrigorev/mlwiki.org/index.php/Scatter_Plot.md

 ---
-title: "Scatter Plot"
 layout: default
 permalink: /index.php/Scatter_Plot
+tags:
+- plots
+- r
+title: Scatter Plot
 ---

-# Scatter Plot

 ## Scatter Plot
 This is a [Plot](Plot) that can be useful for [initial](Exploratory_Data_Analysis) [analysis of the data](Data_Analysis)
 - it uses Cartesian coordinates to visualize relationships between variables